MiladAlshomary/GUA-Elastic-Plugin/README.md

     	  }
     }

-2- Creating a river from an index :
+2- Creating a river from an index:

         PUT _river/my_gua_river/_meta
     {